 Google algorithm updates – forecasts for 2023

-Over the past decade, artificial intelligence (AI) has begun to be incorporated into every aspect of our society and life.
-From chatbots and virtual assistants like Siri and Alexa, to automated industrial machines and autonomous cars, its impact is hard to miss.
-Currently, the most widely used technology to achieve AI is machine learning – advanced software algorithms designed to perform one specific task, such as answering questions, translating languages or navigating a journey – and they get better and better at it the more data is fed to them.
+15 January 2023Artificial intelligence (AI) has started occupying every nook and corner of our society and life in the past decade.
+Ranging from chatbots and virtual assistants like Siri and Alexa to automated industrial machines and self-driving cars, it’s pretty hard not to notice.
+Currently, the most used form of delivering AI is through machine learning—advanced software algorithms particularly designed to perform only one certain task, like answering questions, translating languages, or finding one’s way—but they improve and become better at their performance the more data fed into them.

 Democratization of AI

-For artificial intelligence (AI) to reach its full potential, it must be available to everyone, and every company and organization should use it.
-Fortunately, in 2023 it will be easier than ever before.
-The growing number of applications allows the use of AI functionality by anyone, regardless of their level of technical skills.
-It can be as simple as predictive suggestions to reduce the amount of words you need to type to search or write emails, to applications that allow you to create advanced visualizations and reports with a click of the mouse.
+AI will reach its full potential only when all have access to it, and when every business and every organization uses it.
+Fortunately, in 2023 this will be easier than ever before.
+The growing number of applications allows AI functionality to become available for every person, regardless of one’s technical skills.
+From the simplest predictive suggestions that reduce the number of words you have to type to search or write emails to applications that let you set up sophisticated visualizations and reports at the tap of your mouse, AI seems to be everywhere these days.

-If there isn’t an app that meets your needs, it’s getting easier to create your own, even if you don’t know much about coding, thanks to the growing number of no-code and low-code platforms.
-They allow virtually anyone to build, test, and deploy AI-powered solutions through simple drag-and-drop interfaces or wizards.
+If there isn’t an app that does what you want, it’s becoming increasingly easier to build your own, even if you’re not much of a coder, as no-code and low-code platforms proliferate.
+They open a route into building, testing, and deploying AI-powered solutions for almost anyone via simple drag-and-drop interfaces or wizards.

-Ultimately, the democratization of AI will enable companies and organizations to overcome the challenges posed by the lack of AI skills resulting from the shortage of skilled and trained data scientists and AI software engineers.
+Ultimately, democratization will empower companies and organizations to transcend the challenges brought on by the lack of AI skills due to a shortage of skilled and trained data scientists and AI software engineers.
 AI will be within reach for each of us.

 Generative artificial intelligence

-Most people, when talking about artificial intelligence, associate it with the automation of routine and repetitive tasks.
-While this is often true, science is increasingly focused on creating AI tools and applications that can mimic one of the most human skills – creativity.
+While many think about artificial intelligence with respect to the automation of routine tasks, science is increasingly focused on the development of AI tools and applications that can imitate one of the most human skills: creativity.

-AI generative algorithms use existing data – video, images or sounds, or even computer code – to create entirely new content that never existed in the intangible world.
+AI generative algorithms are those that use pre-existent data – video, images or sounds, or even computer code – to create totally new content that never existed in the intangible world.
+Among the most well-known generative AI models is GPT-3 from OpenAI, capable of spewing out text and prose virtually indistinguishable from the human variety.
+A variant of GPT-3 known as DALL-E generates images.

 Ethical and understandable artificial intelligence

-The development of ethical and understandable AI models is critical for several reasons, the most pressing of which is trust.
-AI requires data for learning, which often includes personal information such as health or financial information.
-If the general public does not trust or understand the AI decision-making process, they will not feel comfortable sharing their information, which will lead to system failure.
+The development of ethical, understandable AI models is important for a variety of reasons, with building trust topping the list.
+AI requires data to learn from, typically containing personal information like health or financial information.
+If the general public does not have trust in the AI decision-making process or does not understand it, they will not want to share their information, leading to system failure.

 Operation of augmented artificial intelligence

-In 2023, we will see more collaboration between humans and robots or intelligent machines.
+In 2023, there will be increased collaboration of man with robots or intelligent machines.
 The aim will be to help employees perform their duties better and more effectively.
-This may include the use of smart devices that enable quick access to data and analytics tools.
-This approach is already evident in workplaces such as retail and manufacturing.
-Another possibility is the use of augmented reality (AR) headsets that overlay digital information onto the real world.
-In a maintenance or production scenario, this can provide workers with real-time information to help identify potential hazards or threats to their safety.
-Leaders and managers will also have access to real-time dashboards and reports that provide quick insights into operational efficiency.
-Virtual assistants powered by artificial intelligence will become more common in the workplace.
-These assistants will be able to answer questions quickly and suggest more effective ways to achieve your goals.
-Ultimately, developing the ability to collaborate with intelligent machines will become a key skill in the workplace.
-For many employees, it can even help protect their jobs from obsolescence.
+These might be smart devices that provide access to data and analytics tools on the go; this is already occurring in the workplace, whether retailing or manufacturing.
+Or perhaps AR headsets that overlay information from the digital world onto the real one.
+It provides workers, in real-time, the maintenance or production scenario information to identify potential risks or dangers for their safety.
+For leaders and managers, real-time dashboards and reports will manifest a comprehensive view of operational efficiency.
+Virtual assistants, powered by artificial intelligence, will be more prevalent in the workplace.
+They will therefore be in a better position to respond to your enquiries more quickly and even point out the better way of doing things.
+Eventually, learning to work with intelligent machines will be a skill required in the workforce.
+For most workers, it may actually offer them a way to protect their jobs from irrelevance.

 Sustainable AI

-In 2023, all companies will be under pressure to reduce their carbon footprint and minimize their environmental impact.
-In this respect, the race to adopt and reap the benefits of AI can be both a blessing and a hindrance.
-Artificial intelligence algorithms – as well as all the infrastructure needed to operate and deliver them, such as cloud networks and edge devices – require more and more power and resources.
-One study in 2019 found that training one deep learning model can result in 284,000 kilograms of CO2 emissions.
-At the same time, the technology can help companies understand how to build products, services and infrastructure in a more energy efficient way by identifying sources of waste and inefficiency.
-Ongoing efforts to deploy greener and renewable energy-powered infrastructure are also part of the drive to provide more sustainable AI.
+By 2023, all businesses will be feeling the heat to reduce their carbon footprint and lessen their impact on the environment.
+To that end, the race to adopt and to realize the benefit of AI can be both a curse and a blessing.
+Artificial intelligence algorithms – along with all the infrastructure necessary to operate and deliver them, from cloud networks to edge devices – are using, and needing ever more, power and resources.
+A 2019 study found that training a single deep learning model generated 284,000 kilograms of CO2.
+Meanwhile, the tech can support companies in understanding how to create products, services, and infrastructure more effectively by spotting sources of wastage and inefficiency.
+A better future for AI also includes continuous efforts to have it run on greener and renewable energy-powered infrastructure.

-Artificial intelligence can also drive sustainability in other industries and areas of activity – for example, computer vision is used in conjunction with satellite imagery to detect deforestation and illegal logging in rainforests, as well as illegal fishing activities that affect biodiversity in oceans.
-This year, I expect to continue pushing to implement AI initiatives aimed at solving some of the planet’s most pressing problems – not just the pursuit of increased corporate profits.
+AI can also be a driver of sustainability in other industries and areas of activity—for example, through computer vision, used in conjunction with satellite imagery for detecting deforestation and illegal logging in rainforests, besides illegal fishing activities affecting biodiversity in oceans.
+I do expect further moves this year in the implementations of AI initiatives targeting some of the most serious issues that are affecting the planet, and not just an increased bottom line for corporate profit.